futureworkz/playbook/README.md

 ## Coding Standard
 We have high regards for code quality in Futureworkz.
 Code quality affects speed of development, maintainability and coder's happiness.

 To maintain high quality coding standard in our app, we do regular [code review](protocols/code-review/README.md).
+We also conduct a [Ruby evaluation test](protocols/ruby-evaluation-test/README.md) every alternate Saturday 9am.

 ## Problem Resolution
 If stuck, google by yourself for 10 mins.